Suicide, often increasing among youth, linked with infant feeding practices

 So there is reason to give careful consideration to adverse effects of the recognized developmental toxins that are known to be present in human milk.

-See below a representation of the trend in suicides among U.S. 15-19-year-olds after 2000, as published in the Journal of the American Medical Association.
+Notice (below left) a representation of the trend in suicides among U.S. 15-19-year-olds after 2000, as published in the Journal of the American Medical Association.
 This can be compared with historical U.S. breastfeeding rates on the right.

 A plausible causal connection?
 When trying to determine whether the above was just a chance coincidence, bear in mind that it has been authoritatively recognized that toxic exposures in early childhood can lead to adverse health outcomes in later life (Section 2.a), that breastfed infants in developed countries are typically exposed to PCBs and dioxins in amounts far exceeding established safe levels (Sections 2.b and 2.d), that such toxins may lead to depression and anti-social behavior, both of which have been linked with suicide (Section 2.c), and that those toxins have been found to damage the brain's protective barrier and to have hormonal effects that could lead to suicidal behavior.
 (Section 2.e)